 The Setup Complete window will display your Wi-Fi settings.
-Click Save and Connect to continue.
+Click Next to continue.

-If you want to create a bookmark to the router, click OK.
+If you want to create a bookmark for the router's web-based configuration utility, click OK.
 Click Cancel if you do not want to create a bookmark.

-If you clicked Yes, a window may appear (depending on what web browser you are using) to create a bookmark.
+If you clicked Yes, a window may appear (depending on which web browser you are using) to create a bookmark.

 To use the mydlink service (mydlink.com or the mydlink Lite app), you must have an account.
-Select if you do have a mydlink account or if you need to create one.
+Select whether you do have a mydlink account or if you need to create one.
 Click Next to continue.